 What is dental decay?

-Dental Decay, also known as a cavity, is caused by the bacteria in our mouth that make acid from the sugars and carbohydrates that we eat.
+Dental Decay, also known as a cavity, is the breakdown of the teeth's enamel by acids produced by bacteria in the mouth.
+This bacteria in our mouth make acid from the sugars and carbohydrates that we eat.
 When this acid sits on our teeth for too long it can begin to eat away at the enamel that protects our teeth.

 Dental Plaque is a sticky film that builds up on our teeth every day.
 Plaque is home to the millions of bacteria that make the acid on our teeth.
 This is why it is so important to brush our teeth two times a day.
 We have to brush away the plaque that coats our teeth every day.